Vinod-Kumar-Saini/cpp/README.md

-# C-code-for-beginner
+# EquilibriumPosition
-Find GCD of a number using c .
-Its a very simple code how to find gcd of any number using c language.
+So, this code is based on how we can find the equilibrium position in an array.

+Note:- If you have any suggestion then help us.